 1. Launch monitors are very portable.

-A launch monitor usually consists of a single unit that can be carried anywhere: inside the home, around the yard, or to the driving range.
+A launch monitor is typically a self-contained unit that can be carried anywhere: inside the home, around the yard, or to the driving range.
 The most portable launch monitors, such as the Swing Caddie SC200 PLUS, can even be put in your pocket!

 In contrast, while golf simulators are large and powerful, they can be difficult to move around, mainly because they consist of many heavy components.
 The most portable golf simulators use nets, which can be more easily transported.